 How to Become a Playtester

 Games are an entertainment medium full of choices, freedom and interaction!
 Unlike watching movies, every play-through of a game results in a different experience each time and for each individual player.
 Many challenges in game development can only be overcome through a lot of constant playtesting.
-Not only to spot technical issues and bugs, but mostly to learn how players are actually experiencing the game.
+Not only to spot technical issues and bugs, but mostly to learn how players are actually experiencing these games.
 Game developers rely on your opinions and feedback as a player to make their games better.
-If you’re interested in becoming a playtester, here are 3 key tips on how to become a playtester.
+If you’re interested in becoming a playtester, here are 3 key tips on how to become a playtester:

 1. You don’t need to be an expert gamer